Red tail shark, also known as red-tailed black sharks or red tail shark, is an aggressive breed.

 In their natural habitats, the oviparous red tail shark female’s stomach becomes rounder when ready to procreate.
 She would lay her eggs on rocks or caves while the male would fertilize them immediately.
 The eggs were incubated for fifty hours and hatch afterward.

 The fry coloration is usually a range of silver to silvery brown for the first few weeks.
-They change to their distinct black and fiery red from ten weeks old.
+Then, they change to their distinct black and fiery red from ten weeks old.

 The red tail shark diet consists mainly of an omnivore meal combination.
-In the wild, the red tail shark feeds on plants, worms, crustaceans, and insects, while the tank-bred red-tipped shark eats a mixture of algae, plants, fleshy meals, and vegetables.
+In the wild, the red tail shark feeds on plants, worms, crustaceans, and insects.
+In contrast, the tank-bred red-tipped shark eats a mixture of algae, plants, fleshy meals, and vegetables.
 The red tail shark would mostly eat whatever you feed it, including frozen food.

 A nutritious diet is crucial to the red tail shark; they would eat factory produces substitutes but be sure they are of high quality.
 Also, wash your vegetables before feeding your red tail shark.